-This Easy Homemade Greek Yogurt Garlic is a fuss free, quick bread recipe with no need for yeast or of hours proving.
+This Easy NO YEAST Homemade Greek Yogurt Garlic is a fuss free, quick bread recipe with no need for yeast or of hours proving.
 Grilled in minutes, covered in yummy garlic and herb melted butter, you have to try this recipe!Print

-This Easy Homemade Greek Yogurt Garlic is a fuss free, quick bread recipe with no need for yeast or hours proving Grilled in minutes and covered in yummy garlic and herb melted butter!
+This Easy NO YEAST Homemade Greek Yogurt Garlic is a fuss free, quick bread recipe with no need for yeast or hours proving Grilled in minutes and covered in yummy garlic and herb melted butter!

 - Self raising flour – 450g